Trentonom0r3/Ezsynth/README.md

 Reworked version of [Trentonom0r3/Ezsynth](https://github.com/Trentonom0r3/Ezsynth), with masking support and some visual bug fixes.
 Aims to be easy to use and maintain.

-To get started, see `test_redux.py` for an example of generating a full video.
+* To get started, see `test_redux.py` for an example of generating a full video.
+* To generate image style transfer, see `test_imgsynth.py` for all examples from the original `Ebsynth`.

 1. git clone the repo
 2. Place the `Ezsynth/ezsynth/utils/ebsynth.dll` file